analogdevicesinc/testbenches/docs/testbenches/project_based/fmcomms2/index.rst

 The steps of this test are:

-* Read data from DDR
+* Write data to DDR
 * Configure the TX DMA
 * Select DDS as source
 * Enable normal data path for RX1